Table of Contents

 - Facultative anaerobes: bacteria can perform aerobic and anaerobic respiration.

 Proliferation of Bacteria—Reproduction and Gene Transfer

-Therefore, the recombination of genomes as in the meiotic reproduction is not possible.
-Bacteria achieve genetic diversity by horizontal gene transfer, which means the exchange of information between two individuals of the same generation.
-The exchange without meiosis is also referred to as para sexuality.
+Therefore, the recombination of genomes as in meiotic reproduction is not possible.
+Bacteria achieve genetic diversity through horizontal gene transfer, which means the exchange of information between 2 individuals of the same generation.
+Exchange without meiosis is also referred to as parasexuality.

 Growth curve of a bacterial population